-- (2) Following the conclusion of the hearing, the Director of Animal Care and Control and Code Enforcement may proceed without delay in making a final determination, on behalf of Animal Control, whether to classify the dog as a dangerous dog.
-Upon the making of any final determination classifying the dog as a Dangerous Dog by the Code Enforcement Board, Animal Control shall promptly provide to the Owner of the dog a written notification thereof by registered mail, certified delivery, or hand service in conformance with the provisions of Chapter 48, Florida Statutes, relating to service of process.
-Such notification must inform the Owner of the Owner's right to file a written request for a hearing in the County Court to appeal the Dangerous Dog classification within ten (10) business days after receipt thereof and that, if the Owner has custody of the dog, the Owner must confine the dog in a securely fenced or enclosed area pending a resolution of the appeal. - (3) Within ten (10)business days immediately following receipt from Animal Control of written notification of a final determination classifying a dog as a Dangerous Dog, the Owner of the dog may file with the County Court a written request for a hearing in the County Court to appeal the Dangerous Dog classification.
+- (2) Following the conclusion of the hearing, Director of Animal Care and Control and Code Enforcement may proceed without delay in making a final determination, on behalf of Animal Control, whether to classify the dog as a dangerous dog.
+Upon the making of any final determination classifying the dog as a Dangerous Dog by the Code Enforcement Board, Animal Control shall promptly provide to the Owner of the dog a written notification thereof by registered mail, certified hand delivery, or service conformance with the provisions of Chapter 48, Florida Statutes, relating to service of process.
+Such notification must inform the Owner of the Owner's right to file a written request for a hearing in the County Court to appeal the Dangerous Dog classification within ten (10) business days after receipt thereof and that, if the Owner has custody of the dog, the Owner must confine the dog in a securely fenced or enclosed area pending a resolution of the appeal. - business (3) Within ten (10)days immediately following receipt from Animal Control of written notification of a final determination classifying a dog as a Dangerous Dog, the Owner of the dog may file with the County Court a written request for a hearing in the County Court to appeal the Dangerous Dog classification.
 The Owner must pay all applicable filing fees.
-The Owner's failure file such request to timely shall be jurisdictional.
-For purposes of the appeal proceeding, the parties shall be the Animal Control Department and the Owner of the dog.
-Each party shall promptly serve upon the other copies of all documents filed with the court in connection Such with the appeal proceeding. service shall be certified as provided in the Florida Rules of Civil Procedure and may be accomplished in any manner authorized under said rules.
-The County Court shall promptly conduct a trial de novo on the issue whether the dog should be classified as a Dangerous Dog.

-(C) When it has been established that the Animal has been classified as a Dangerous Dog, Owners, at their own expense, are required to have such dog microchipped as recommended by the Florida Animal Control Association (FACA).
+The Owner's failure file such request timelv shall purposes of jurisdictional.
+For the proceeding, the parties shall be the Animal Control Department and the Owner of the dog.
+Each party shall promptly serve upon the other copies of all documents filed with the court appeal proceeding.
+Such connection with the service shall be certified as provided in the Florida Rules of Civil Procedure and may be accomplished in any manner authorized under said rules.
+The County Court shall promptly conduct a trial de novo on the issue whether the dog should be classified as a Dangerous Dog. - (C) When it has been established that the Animal has been classified as a Dangerous Dog, Owners, at their own expense, are required to have such dog microchipped as recommended by the Florida Animal Control Association (FACA).